Southcote, Berkshire: Economy

 Historically the land at Southcote was used for farming and gravel extraction.
 Farms such as Calvespit Farm, Honey End Farm, Southcote Manor Farm, and Southcote Farm were in the area.
 The 1888 Kelly's Directory lists some residents of Southcote Lane as being employed as coachmen, butlers, gardeners, labourers, florists, dairy farmers, thatchers and carters.
 One resident was a member of the county police, and Major-General C J Addington resided at Southcote Lodge.
 An Ordnance Survey map surveyed in the 1870s also identifies a vinery and kennels.

 The farming and gravel industries declined with the expansion of Reading after the Second World War, though the existence of the anti-extraction groups "Save Southcote Meadows" and "Residents Against Gravel Extraction" (RAGE) in the 1980s suggests the demand for such industry in the area remained.
 By the mid-1980s, the Tarmac Group reportedly owned land near the site of Southcote Manor with the intent of extracting gravel there.

 There are two primary centres of economic activity in Southcote—Coronation Square and Southcote Farm Lane.
 Coronation Square is home to a number of commercial and community premises, including a post office, takeaway food outlets, newsagents, healthcare businesses and a pet shop; as well as a community centre and library.
 The square also featured a public house until its demolition in 2011; the land was subsequently used for affordable housing.

 Southcote Farm Lane has a small parade of shops and businesses including a convenience store and hairdressers.

 On the border of Southcote and Tilehurst is the Meadway Precinct, which includes a supermarket, pharmacy, as well as other smaller shops.
 The precinct opened in 1967, and a survey in 2012 revealed that the public thought the site had become run-down and required modernisation.
-In 2015 a planning application was submitted to Reading Borough Council by a developer who plans to renovate the site.
+In 2015 a planning application was submitted to Reading Borough Council by a developer who planned to renovate the site.